fieldtrip/website/tutorial/mvpa_light.md

 of the test data.

 _Nested_ preprocessing avoids this by obtaining the parameters for an operation solely from the train data.
-The parameters (e.g. principal components) extracted from the train set are then applied to the test set.
+The parameters (e.g., principal components) extracted from the train set are then applied to the test set.
 This assures that no information from the test set goes into the preprocessing of the train data.
 Nested preprocessing can be triggered